 - Buy Milk

-If you mark a to do as completed by tapping the “done” checkbox in the calendar, To Do List, or Event Details view, the completed to do appears with a checkmark in front of it on the date that it was completed.
+If you mark a task as completed by tapping the “done” checkbox in the calendar, Task List, or Event Details view, the completed task appears with a checkmark in front of it on the date that it was completed.

-To delete a to do while in List view or viewing the To Do List, swipe leftward on the to do, and then tap Delete.
-In other views, tap the to do to display its Event Details, and then tap Delete To Do; tap Delete again to confirm.
+To delete a task while in List view or viewing the Task List, swipe leftward on the task, and then tap Delete.
+In other views, tap the task to display its Event Details, and then tap Delete Task; tap Delete again to confirm.

-To customize how to dos are created and displayed, go to Settings > New Event Defaults > New To Do Defaults.
+To customize how tasks are created and displayed, go to Settings > New Event Defaults > New Task Defaults.

-The following options are available for customizing to dos:
+The following options are available for customizing tasks:

-- Default Calendar — The default calendar new to dos are created in.
+- Default Calendar — The default calendar new tasks are created in.

-- Default Priority — The default priority (None, Low, Medium, or High) for new to dos.
+- Default Priority — The default priority (None, Low, Medium, or High) for new tasks.

-- Default Due Date — Whether new to dos are, by default, Undated or Dated (due on Same Day, Next Day, In 2–6 Days, or In 1 Week).
+- Default Due Date — Whether new tasks are, by default, Undated or Dated (due on Same Day, Next Day, In 2–6 Days, or In 1 Week).

 - Default Due Time — If a default due date has been set above, you may also set a default due time.

-You can create to dos that repeat based on the due date (e.g., Pay Rent on the 1st of every month).
+You can create tasks that repeat based on the due date (e.g., Pay Rent on the 1st of every month).

-Note: BusyCal for Mac can also create to dos that repeat based on the completion date of the previous to do (e.g., Oil Change 3 months after completion of the last Oil Change).
-Although you can’t create these types of repeats in BusyCal for iOS, any such to dos created in BusyCal for Mac sync to your iOS device and display on the proper date.
+Note: BusyCal for Mac can also create tasks that repeat based on the completion date of the previous task (e.g., Oil Change 3 months after completion of the last Oil Change).
+Although you can’t create these types of repeats in BusyCal for iOS, any such tasks created in BusyCal for Mac sync to your iOS device and display on the proper date.

-To create a repeating to do, tap Repeat in the Event Details view followed by an interval: None, Daily, Weekly, Monthly, or Yearly.
-Then, if you want to set the end point for the to do, tap End Repeat followed by Never (never end), On Date followed by the date on which you want it to end, or After followed by the number of times you want the to do to repeat.
+To create a repeating task, tap Repeat in the Event Details view followed by an interval: None, Daily, Weekly, Monthly, or Yearly.
+Then, if you want to set the end point for the task, tap End Repeat followed by Never (never end), On Date followed by the date on which you want it to end, or After followed by the number of times you want the task to repeat.

 To dos in BusyCal sync with the Reminders app in iOS and OS X through iCloud.

 iCloud calendars are type-specific.
-Each iCloud calendar can contain either events or to dos, but not both.
-BusyCal indicates a to do calendar by displaying “(To Do Calendar)” next to its name.
-The to do calendars in BusyCal sync with the Reminder Lists in the Reminders app on iOS and OS X through iCloud.
+Each iCloud calendar can contain either events or tasks, but not both.
+BusyCal indicates a task calendar by displaying “(Task Calendar)” next to its name.
+The task calendars in BusyCal sync with the Reminder Lists in the Reminders app on iOS and OS X through iCloud.

-Note: BusyCal does not sync to dos with Google Calendar.
-You can create to dos only on iCloud calendars, Exchange calendars, and CalDAV servers that support to dos.
+Note: BusyCal does not sync tasks with Google Calendar.
+You can create tasks only on iCloud calendars, Exchange calendars, and CalDAV servers that support tasks.

-Note: BusyCal supports location alarms only on iCloud to do calendars.
+Note: BusyCal supports location alarms only on iCloud task calendars.